0xThomas3000/bookstore_api/README.md

 In this project, we have some mock code for entities, business layer:

-- Therefore, we can the navigate to each of these folders `entities`, `business` and run `go test .` command
+- Therefore, we can then navigate to each of these folders: `entities`, `business` to run `go test .` command for unit testing